 - Chewing an object such as fingernails or pencils.

 In normal, the lower jaw is usually located in the rest position.
-Jaw muscles are relaxed and teeth of upper and lower jaw don’t touch each other.
+Jaw muscles are relaxed and teeth of the upper and lower jaw don’t touch each other.
 The distance between the upper and lower teeth is 2 – 4 millimeters.
 Teeth contact occurs during chewing.
 In teeth grinding, the upper and lower teeth are in contact with no functional purpose.
 Teeth and tooth-supporting tissues are exposed to continuous loads which may cause tooth damage.

 People who suffer from teeth grinding often don’t notice it.
 Because it occurs unconsciously.
 Also, it occurs mainly during sleep (nocturnal bruxism).
 Frequent teeth grinding can cause some complications such as a headache, tooth damage, and TMJ disorders.
 So, it is important to visit your dentist to treat the cause and prevent the complications.